Annex-Engineering/TradRack/docs/klipper/G-Codes.md

 ### T0, T1, T2, etc.
 `T<lane index>`: Equivalent to calling `TR_LOAD_TOOLHEAD LANE=<lane index>`.
-All of the optional parameters accepted by the TR_LOAD_TOOLHEAD commmand can also be used with these commands.
+All of the optional parameters accepted by the TR_LOAD_TOOLHEAD command can also be used with these commands.

 ### TR_UNLOAD_TOOLHEAD